2008 Noida double murder case: The injuries

 The weapon used for slitting the throats of the victims was never found.
-The identical measurements of the lacerated wounds indicated that the same weapon was used on both the victims.
+The identical measurements of the lacerated wounds suggested that the same weapon was used on both the victims.
 In May 2008, the forensic scientists remarked that the wounds displayed a "clinical precision and careful thought", as they were inflicted at the right spot to cut the windpipe and dissect the vital left common carotid artery which supplies oxygenated blood to the brain.
 Initially, when the Noida police first suspected the parents, they stated that the weapon used was a "surgical knife".
 By June 2008, the CBI's suspicion had shifted to the three Nepali men, and the weapon was believed to be a kukri, a type of Nepali knife.

 The second CBI team returned to the "surgical instrument" theory.
 In 2013, CBI told the court that according to the faculty at the Talwars' alma mater Maulana Azad Medical College, their dental students were taught surgery.
 The defence argued that a dentist's scalpel has a cutting surface of about a centimeter: the instrument is too delicate to cut through the carotid artery.
 According to the defence witness Dr. RK Sharma, the wounds could have been caused by surgical scalpel No. 10 (not used by dentists) or a kukri.